Evoq Realtech Partners with Hrithik Roshan as Brand Ambassador - www.lokmattimes.com

 Evoq Realtech Partners with Hrithik Roshan as Brand Ambassador

-Mumbai (Maharashtra) [India] October 21: Evoq Realtech, a prominent real estate developer based in Mohali, is delighted to announce ...
+PNN Mumbai (Maharashtra) [India], October 21: Evoq Realtech, a prominent real estate developer based in Mohali, is delighted to ...

 Hrithik Roshan, one of India's most celebrated actors, is renowned not only for his captivating performances but also for his commitment to personal and professional excellence.
 His association with Evoq Realtech marks a pivotal moment for the brand as it continues to expand its portfolio of luxurious, customer-focused developments.